Endometriosis

 Overview: What is endometriosis?

 We refer to the endometrium as the lining of the uterus.
-Endometriosis is the pathological proliferation of the endometrium outside the uterine cavity in the pelvic area, but also in various other locations throughout the abdominal cavity.
+Endometriosis is the abnormal growth of the uterine lining outside the uterine cavity in the pelvic area, but also in various other places in the entire abdominal cavity.
 The intestines or even the lungs can also be affected.
 Most often, they are only small foci – resembling a birthmark on the skin – but sometimes they are large ovarian cysts.
 They all grow and bleed along with the sex hormone driven menstrual cycle, causing a local inflammatory response.
 As a result, affected individuals suffer from pain in this area due to the irritated nerves caused by the inflammation.
 Particularly during menstruation, affected women then experience severe pain.
 In addition, many affected people have difficulty getting pregnant.

-Sometimes their stomach hurts continuously as well.
+Sometimes their stomach hurts all the time (chronic pain).
 Thus, central to endometriosis is the interaction between the resulting inflammation and nerve irritation.
 The motor behind this are the sex hormones.

 Another problem is that endometriosis can be a common reason that a woman cannot get pregnant.